-Named after the city’s largest lakefront park, Lincoln Park is considered by many real estate agents as the crown jewel of the city’s lakefront neighborhoods considered both the best suitable Chicago neighborhood to raise a family and the yuppie center of the city.
+Named after the city’s largest lakefront park, Lincoln Park is considered by many real estate agents as the crown jewel of the city’s lakefront neighborhoods considered both the best suitable Chicago neighborhood to raise a family.
 Originally settled in the early 1850s, Lincoln Park is one of Chicago’s oldest communities.
 Lincoln Park’s boundaries are defined as Diversey Avenue to the north, Lake Michigan to the east, Clybourn Avenue to the west, and North Avenue to the south.
 Read more about the unique Lincoln Park Chicago real estate market.

 Today, and for the last 25 years, Lincoln Park property values and prices increased dramatically; in the last 50 years with the pioneering urban renewal project of the LPCA, Lincoln Park condos and homes have become some of the most sought after in the city.
 Lincoln Park home sales have a full array of options at nearly all price points today: high-rise condominium units overlooking Lake Michigan, the park, and the downtown skyline, townhomes and row houses on quiet, tree-lined streets, rental apartments, and some of the city’s most expensive luxury homes.
 Lincoln Park also has a vibrant and diverse housing scene that is also home to DePaul University.